replit-user/STACKSCRIPT-vscode/README.md

-I had trouble uploading so just download it from here
+now you can download it right from vscode marketplace!